-Opponents of the widening had hoped to stop CDOT from putting shovels in the ground before the court hears arguments later this year challenging the project under the National Environmental Policy Act.
+Opponents of the widening had hoped to stop CDOT from putting shovels in the ground before the court hears arguments later this year challenging the project under the federal Clean Air Act.

 Plaintiffs led by Denver developer and Globeville resident Kyle Zeppelin sought an injunction on the grounds that CDOT failed to include a drainage project necessitated by the highway widening — and the toxic soil it will release into the air — in the agency’s environmental analysis.
 The approval of the project for federal funds, they argued, was based on a faulty premise.

 The drainage project will funnel storm water away from the 40-foot ditch CDOT plans to build for the widening.
 Technically, it’s a project of the City and County of Denver, but CDOT is covering some of the cost.
 An internal Denver Public Works document from 2014 states that CDOT was “unwilling to jeopardize their progress” on the I-70 expansion by including the flood protection project in its environmental analysis [PDF].